 A: No, hydrological and biological data is also included.

 - Q: My monitoring sites' data are already submitted to STORET, the EPA, and/or the Water Management District.
 Do I need to submit it to the Catalog?

 A: Possibly not, but information about your project(s) is still needed, as well as your help checking the accuracy and completeness of the metadata that appears in the catalog, and correct it if necessary.

 - Q: How often is the metadata updated?

 A: Primary responsibility for providing updates lies with the project that established/uses each station.
-Whenever feasible, periodic automatic updates will be performed, using metadata from federal (EPA, USGS), state (DEP-STORET/WINS) and regional (Water Management District) databases.
+Whenever feasible, periodic automatic updates will be performed, using metadata from federal (EPA, USGS), state (DEP-STORET/WIN) and regional (Water Management District) databases.
 The frequency of these updates varies, depending on the source.

 - Q: Can I send you a file containing my metadata?

 A: Yes.
 Contact us and we will assist you in creating a properly-formatted file.

 - Q: I already report station data/metadata to other agencies.
 Can I reuse the files I send them?

 A: Possibly, if the files have the same or very similar fields and are in a format we support.
 Contact us for guidance.

 - Q: Can volunteer water monitoring organizations participate?

-A: Yes.
+A: Absolutely.
 The Catalog contains metadata from many different kinds of organizations—governments, educational and research institutions, and nonprofits that perform "citizen science" environmental monitoring as an educational or civic endeavor.